-Archangels and Cherubim?
+Archangels and Cherubim different?

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Answer: Archangels and Cherubim are spirit beings who are at God's service and endowed with tremendous power and knowledge.
 They are collectively called angels, the host of heaven (1Kings 22:19, etc.), or "principalities and powers" (see Romans 8:28).
 Interestingly, the Bible only reveals the names of three angels.
 Two of them are almost certainly archangels: Michael and Gabriel.
 The third named angel, Lucifer (who became the devil), was not one of them.

 It was Gabriel who gave Daniel the famous 70 weeks prophecy that revealed when the Messiah would appear (Daniel 9:20 - 21, 24).
 This angelic being also announced the miraculous births of both John the Baptist and Jesus Christ (Luke 1:13, 19, 26 - 27, 31).